opensearch-project/documentation-website/_security/access-control/users-roles.md

 ## Defining users

 You can define users using OpenSearch Dashboards, `internal_users.yml`, or the REST API.
 When creating a user, you can map users to roles using `internal_users.yml` or the REST API.
-If you are using OpenSearch Dashboards to define users, mapping to roles is archived using **Mapped users** tab in `Security/Roles` section described further in [Map users to roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles/#mapping-users-to-roles).
+If you are using OpenSearch Dashboards to define users, follow the steps in the [Map users to roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles/#mapping-users-to-roles) tutorial.

 Unless you need to define new [reserved or hidden users]({{site.url}}{{site.baseurl}}/security/access-control/api/#reserved-and-hidden-resources), we strongly recommend using OpenSearch Dashboards or the REST API to create new users, roles, and role mappings.
 The `.yml` files are for initial setup, not ongoing use.
 {: .warning }